Miserlou/Zappa/README.md

 You will be asked for confirmation before it executes.

+If you enabled Cloudwatch Logs for your Api Gateway service and you don't want to keep logs, you can specify --remove-logs option to purge logs for an api gateway as well as a lambda function.

 #### Status

 If you need to see the status of your deployment and event schedules, simply use the `status` command.